mstksg/inCode/copy/entries/singletons-1.md

 With some optional "convenience extensions"

 *   LambdaCase
-*   PolyKinds
 *   TypeApplications

-And the second section, introducing the library itself, uses, on top of these:
+And the second section, introducing the *singletons* library itself, uses,
+additionally:

+*   TemplateHaskell
 *   TypeFamilies
-*   TemplateHaskell

 These extension will be explained when they are used or become relevant.